 Today’s post is from my new book Love Like Jesus: How Jesus Loved People (and how you can love like Jesus).
 Last Saturday we posted Chapter 18: Jesus And Anger.
-Love Like Jesus is due to be published later this year.
+Love Like Jesus is due to be published in January of 2020.

 “The Grange”, as the locals called it, was a large retail store and warehouse that sold agricultural supplies on South Pacific Highway in Medford, Oregon.
 It was on fire.
 Right around 3 AM, Bob Paulson and two of his crewmates dragged a hose line through an open bay door and disappeared into the thick black smoke.
 Because of that smoke they could see only a few feet in front of them.
 So they were feeling their way, peering through the darkness, looking for any sign of light from the flames that waited for them inside.
 Everything was typical of a commercial structure fire so far, with one exception, the flames they were looking for couldn’t be found.
 They could feel the heat, there was dense smoke, but they couldn’t locate the source.

 Because he had only been on the department one year, it was Bob’s job to operate the nozzle.
 He was first through the door and he would be the last one out.
 He and two other firefighters dragged the two-and-one-half-inch diameter hoseline along a path that resembled the letter J. After working their way 150 feet deep into the structure, and still finding no flames, they decided to retreat back outside.
 In a situation such as this, firefighters are trained to follow the hose back out of the building, but Bob thought he could take a shortcut across the hook of the J. So he dropped the nozzle, and headed for what he thought was the way out.
 He didn’t make it far.
 After a few moments, he bumped into a wall.
 “Not good,” he thought to himself.
 He turned around and headed back in the general direction of the hose line, but somehow he missed it.